deepyes02/yeti-ai/README.md

 ## User Interface
 Built on React and NEXT JS, the frontend utilizes websocket to consume and stream responses from the server.
 The app can hence be fully customized and extended.

+## Attach and Debug

+I normally attach to the running docker containers to debug backend logs and errors while developing, it is helpful.

 ## Tested Models
 1. **`DeepSeek`**